hol1m4n/sky_ecosound/README.md

 # Ecoacoustics

-This repository contains some code to process .wav files aiming to explore correlations between ecoacoustic variables in a pristine area and certain celestial cycles.
+This repository contains some code to process .wav files designed to explore correlations between ecoacoustic variables in a pristine area and certain celestial cycles.
 Featuring tools:
   * **[ROOT](https://root.cern/)**
   * fftw